A geometric model for the module category of a skew-gentle algebra: Geometric interpretation of modules

 \begin{theorem}[\cite{B,CB,De}] Let $A=\k Q^{sp}/I^{sg}$ be a skew-gentle algebra for a skew-gentle triple $(Q,Sp,I)$.
 Then the map $(\m,N)\mapsto M(\m,N)$ is an injective map from the set of pairs $(\m, N)$ with $\m\in\overline{\ad}$ and $N$ one-dimensional $A_\m$-module (up to isomorphism), to the set of indecomposable $A$-modules (up to isomorphism). \end{theorem}

 \begin{remark} Indeed, Bondarenko \cite{B}, Crawley-Boevey \cite{CB}, and Deng \cite{De} proved the result above for general clannish algebras, where the map can be upgraded to a bijection by enlarging the set $\overline{\ad}$ and taking $N$ to be an arbitrary indecomposable $A_\m$-module.
-The modules $M(\m,N)$ with $\m$ containing at most one special end letter (in this case, any indecomposable $A_\m$-module is one-dimensional) are called \emph{string} modules; and any other indecomposable modules are called \emph{band} modules. \end{remark}
+The modules $M(\m,N)$ with $\m$ containing at most one special end letter (in this case, any indecomposable $A_\m$-module is one-dimensional) are called \emph{string} modules.
+Any other indecomposable module is called a \emph{band} modules.
+Note that not all band modules are of the form $M(\m,N)$ with $\m$ containing two special end letters. \end{remark}

 The description in \cite{G} of the Auslander-Reiten components consisting of band modules gives the following.